CASE STUDY #3

 2. Seven Investor Guides and Overview Reports

-These reports were then distributed to firms and potential investors across the sector, including those through international offices.
+These reports were distributed to firms and potential investors across the sector, including those through international offices.

 Outcomes